 Due to its length and continuous steep gradient (1 in 33), it was decided to electrify the tunnel using a 1500V DC overhead system.
-Electric power was supplied by a small coal-fired station near Ōtira and later by hydroelectric supply.
+Electric power was supplied from a small coal-fired station near Ōtira and later by hydroelectricity.
 The tunnel section of the line was initially served by five English Electric Eo-class locomotives, which were replaced in 1968 by Toshiba Ea-class (later called EO-class) locos.
 The tunnel’s electric system was decommissioned in 1997 in favour of diesel power, with the locomotives' fumes being dealt with by a system of doors and exhaust fans.

 Image: Ōtira tunnel opening